awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-lambda-state-machine.md

 1. Choose the **Lambda** use case\.
 Use cases are defined by the service to include the trust policy required by the service\.
 Then choose **Next: Permissions**\.

-1. Choose one or more permissions policies to attach to the role\.
+1. Choose one or more permissions policies to attach to the role \(for instance, `AWSLambdaBasicExecutionRole`\)\.
+See [AWS Lambda Permissions Model](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html)\.

     Select the box next to the policy that assigns the permissions that you want the role to have, and then choose **Next: Review**\.

 1. Enter a **Role name**\.